CNN TV

 dont u think bercelona is d best club presently in the world but u dont want to admit.they play better football than anyother club @ d moment i dont know about 2moro maybe things will change 2 another club,so pls admit nobody cheated any other team for bercelona.they deserve every victory @ d moment,try not 2 be biased pls.

-DANIEL May 24th, 2011 8:38 pm ET
+May 24, 2011 at 8:38 pm | Reply

 BARCELONA F.C.
 PLAY LIKE THEM YOU WIN PLAY LIKE THEM NOT YOU LOSE.